mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * This may be due to how often `checkEnemySpawn` is called.
 This was originally meant to check at each globalRenderX change, but this may not be necessary anymore given that spawning is handled differently now.
 Going to attempt to make a secondary function that preloads all enemies and will see how this goes.
       * Secondary function works much better.
 Only issue now is that it is all IDs are unique because they are generated at the same time.
 However, now that all x positions are unique, we can add the x positions to the globalScoreSet instead.
       * Changing globalScoreSet to accept numbers resolves the issue and score increments as expected now.
+      * Tweaking the amount of enemies spawned in large datasets.

 * 2024-04-30 - 11.48 hours total